SemicolonsGC2020/covidlocalph/README.md

 # covidlocalph
 website

-This website is tool to help the problem about vaccine hesitance in Philippines.
+This website is tool to help the problem about vaccine hesitance in Philippines.<br>
-Setup: extract files and run index.html
+Setup: extract files and run index.html<br>

 To fix: Responsive design